panjan/vcr_presentation/vcr_presentation.md

 - problems with recording from the middle of the test suite (e.g. [project cache](https://github.com/gooddata/gooddata-ruby/blob/master/spec/vcr_configurer.rb#L65-L71))
 - where to store 390M of cassettes?

+## When to Use Something Else

+- emulators (e.g. Google Datastore emulator)
+- mock libraries (e.g. redis-mock)
+- manual mocks

 ## Unit Tests?
 - it's tempting not to write unit tests
 - unit tests are needed for covering edge cases
 - if it's hard to write tests, the code is probably too complex
 - fortunately test coverage can be checked automatically (e.g. Coveralls)

-## When to Use Something Else

-- emulators (e.g. Google Datastore emulator)
-- mock libraries (e.g. redis-mock)
-- manual mocks

 # Summary

 <aside class="notes">
-    VCR helped us make our 45 minute CI build run in under 5 minutes.
+    To sum up, VCR helped us make our 45 minute CI build run in under 5 minutes.
 The build is reliable and doesn't produce load on the staging server.
 Developers are happier and more productive because of the fast turn-around.
 There was a substantial initial investment and there is some development overhead (recording, writing matchers, troubleshooting).
 In our case, the benefits significantly outweigh the costs.
 </aside>